-If you are concerned your pet is suffering from heatstroke phone your vet straight away, even if it seems to be getting better.
-The heatstroke may have damaged your pet’s organs so they might still need veterinary treatment.
+If you are concerned that your pet is suffering from heatstroke, call your vet right away, even if it seems to be getting better.
+The heatstroke may have damaged your pet’s organs, so they might still need veterinary treatment.

 There are also some things you can and might need to do at home before being able to safely transport your pet to the vet.

 Some studies have shown that starting gentle cooling at home can increase survival rates.
 Your vet may ask you to begin cooling treatment before you make your way to the practice.

 Tips to Cool Your Dog Down Safely

 Move your pet into the shade.

 Dampen their body with cool, room-temperature water using wet towels and sponges.
 Do not cover your pet with the towels, as this can increase their body temperature; just use the towels to deposit water on your dog's fur.

 If possible, put your dog in front of a fan once their fur is damp.

 Place something cool, like an ice pack wrapped in a towel, on their groin, armpits, belly, and spine.
 This is where major blood vessels run, so it'll cool the blood effectively.

 Offer small amounts of cool water to drink — a couple of mouthfuls at a time.